 Honestly, backpacking in Central America is the whole package: the people, the parties, the paradisiacal landscapes.
 Now let’s take a look at some of your options for exploring this fantastic part of the world.

-One of the reasons I love backpacking in Central America is the ability to be spontaneous.
+One of the reasons I love backpacking in this region is the ability to be spontaneous.
 The region thrives on a certain degree of chaos!
-Best of all, the distances in Central America are not as daunting as in other parts of the world, so it’s a good choice for backpackers short on time.
+Best of all, the distances here are not as daunting as in other parts of the world, so it’s a good choice for backpackers short on time.
+Unless you take the chicken buses, then the hours will turn into days…

 Travel slow and enjoy the ride.